 Real estate is one of the most powerful tools for wealth diversification.
 Whether it’s a rental property, commercial building, or a REIT, real estate offers a unique combination of capital appreciation, income, and tax advantages.

 Investing in property gives you something tangible, often with a cash flow component.
-It also behaves differently than the stock market, meaning it can help anchor your net worth when equities are down.
+It also behaves differently than the stock market, meaning it can help diversify your net worth and anchor it when equities are down.

 If owning physical property sounds like too much of a hassle, REITs allow you to invest in real estate without becoming a landlord.
 You’ll still benefit from property income and potential growth, but in a more hands-off way.